olliiiver/sml_parser/README.md

 Outside the library handlers can be registered to process received information.

-**The library seems to work with a lot of meters (Q3A, EHM, etc).
+**The library seems to work with a lot of meters (Q3A, EMH, etc).
 If you experience any problems, feel free to submit a binary SML dump or a pull request. 😊**

 ## Examples